 In March 2018, the License was further amended and restated to include a license to the Company's product candidate, AUTO1, for which UCL is conducting Phase 1 clinical trials of AUTO1 in pediatric and adult ALL patients.
-The Company paid an upfront fee of £1.5 million for consideration for the amended and restated License and is obligated to pay an additional £0.5 million in connection with UCLB's transfer of clinical data to the Company.
+The Company paid an upfront fee of £1.5 million for consideration for the amended and restated License and paid the additional £0.35 million in connection with UCLB's transfer of clinical data to the Company in December 2020.
 No equity was issued as part of the upfront fee consideration.